-If a Pupils attendance drops below 96% it is brought to the attention of the SEAAS Attendance Advisor who supports attendance at Westlands School.
-They will liaise with your child’s Community and yourselves in order to encourage good attendance.
+If a pupil’s attendance drops below 96% it is brought to the attention of the SEAAS Attendance Advisor who supports attendance at Westlands School.
+They will liaise with you and your child’s Community in order to encourage good attendance.

 Parents informing us of an absence due to illness does not automatically guarantee the absence will be authorised.
 This will be determined by the school, depending on the current attendance levels and whether medical evidence has been provided.
 We do not require letters from GPs, but any appointment letters and/or cards or prescribed medicine labels will be acceptable.